kochanowski/platform-challenge/README.md

 ## 1. Overview

-All 3 services of `platform-challenge` are configured with [docker-compose](https://docs.docker.com/compose/install/) with Dockerfile's for each service and [Treafik](https://doc.traefik.io/traefik/) in front of them.
+All 3 services of `platform-challenge` are configured with [docker-compose](https://docs.docker.com/compose/install/) with Dockerfiles for each service and [Treafik](https://doc.traefik.io/traefik/) in front of them.

 ## 2. Configuration